QuXnt/downloadmanga/README.md

 1. Install python
 2. Create folders named 'trashimg' and 'manga' under c:/
-3. Open cmd where requirements.txt is located and input the command
+3. Open terminal where requirements.txt is located and input the command

               "pip install -r requirements.txt"

-4. Open cmd where downloadmanga.py is present and input one of the following-
+4. Open terminal where downloadmanga.py is present and input one of the following-

 a. python downloadmanga.py [manganame] latest             				# downloads latest chapter